-I integrated the rest of my division into a second regiment, a depot regiment composed of the sick, the temporarily disabled, and old legionnaries who couldn't be used on the front lines.
+I integrated the rest of my division into a second regiment, a depot regiment composed of the sick, the temporarily disabled, and older legionaries who couldn't be used on the front lines.

-This unit also temporarily took in about a hundred compatriots who had been working in the factories of the Reich and whom a sullen bureaucrat had sent to us in a moment of lunacy, all dressed in field grey, their wishes in the matter not having been consulted.
+This unit also temporarily took in about a hundred compatriots who had been working in the factories of the Reich and whom a sullen bureaucrat had sent to us in a moment of lunacy, all dressed in field grey, without consulting their wishes in the matter.